10 Weirdest Things that Cruisers Do - Cruise Critic

 We're not quite sure why or how this became a thing on cruise ships, but it sure is quirky.

-Another weird thing some cruisers partake in is a Roll Call -- a thread on the Cruise Critic Message Boards dedicated to a particular sailing to allow cruisers to “meet up” online ahead of a voyage.
-While some travelers might find this concept a little unconventional, it’s actually a great way of getting to know fellow cruisers and arrange meet ups.
-Roll Calls are especially useful for solo travelers wanting to socialize and arrange to pair up for shore excursions with fellow passengers once onboard
+Another weird thing some cruisers partake in is a Roll Call -- a thread on the Cruise Critic Message Boards dedicated to a particular sailing to allow cruisers to "meet up" online ahead of a voyage.
+While some travelers might find this concept a little unconventional, it's actually a great way of getting to know fellow cruisers and arrange meet ups.
+Roll Calls are especially useful for solo travelers wanting to socialize and arrange to pair up for shore excursions with fellow passengers once onboard.
+It's also a great way to arrange a cabin crawl ahead of your sailing.

 A helping of pasta with a side of salad, sure.
 But a salmon fillet, a dollop of curry, fries, pizza slices, layers of cured meats and cheese and a few token salad leaves?
 It's a little weird (and downright greedy).
 It's also good manners to eat everything on your plate, so unless you plan on demolishing that mountain of food, it’s a good practice not to pile it up.
 You can always go back for more if you're still hungry.